tauri-apps/tauri-docs/docs/usage/patterns/glui.md

   "embeddedServer": {
     "active": false               // do not use a localhost server },
-  "whitelist": {                  // all API endpoints are default false
+  "permlist": {                  // all API endpoints are default false
     "all": false,                 // disable the api },
   "window": {                     // not yet normative